MayCesana/k-way_Merge-algorithm/README.md

+#
-# an algorithm to sort k sorted arrays, using heap
+an algorithm to sort k sorted arrays into 1 sorted array, using heap